NimbleArchitect/kubectl-ice/docs/usage.md

   -i, --include-init                   include init container(s) in the output, by default init containers are hidden
       --oddities                       show only the outlier rows that dont fall within the computed range -r, --raw                            show raw values
+      --size string                    allows conversion to the selected size rather then the default megabyte output (default "Mi")

 ```
 also includes standard common kubectl flags